MaxwellMaciel/CTI-P4-POO-20242-LISTA02/CAP04/README.md

-# A
+# **Java Programming Solutions and Fundamentals of Conditional Structures**

 This repository contains solutions to a series of programming problems in Java.
 Each problem is presented with a brief description of its functionality, along with a direct link to the corresponding code.

+This chapter covers the conditional structures used in algorithms, which are essential for decision-making processes in programming.
+It introduces three main types of conditional structures: the simple conditional (IF), which executes a command if a condition is true; the compound conditional (IF-ELSE), which provides an alternative command if the condition is false; and the CASE structure, which is used to evaluate multiple mutually exclusive conditions.
+The chapter explains how these structures are implemented in various programming languages, including Pascal, C/C++, and Java, with specific syntax and logical operators such as AND, OR, and NOT.
+Additionally, the chapter emphasizes the importance of proper use of parentheses in complex conditions to ensure correct logical evaluation.

-**Resolution of the Exercises Solved from CHAPTER 04 - LOOP STRUCTURES of the book FUNDAMENTALS OF COMPUTER PROGRAMMING by authors Ana F. G. Ascencio and Edilene A. V. de Campos. 📚**
+**Resolution of the Exercises Solved from CHAPTER 04 - CONDICTIONAL STRUCTURES of the book FUNDAMENTALS OF COMPUTER PROGRAMMING by authors Ana F. G. Ascencio and Edilene A. V. de Campos. 📚**

 ---